FlightControl-Master/slate/source/includes/Functional.Spawn.md

 -- Re-SPAWN the Group(s) after each landing and Engine Shut-Down automatically.
 SpawnRU_SU34 = SPAWN:New( 'TF1 RU Su-34 Krymsk@AI - Attack Ships' ):Schedule( 2, 3, 1800, 0.4 ):SpawnUncontrolled():InitRandomizeRoute( 1, 1, 3000 ):RepeatOnEngineShutDown()
 ```
+For planes and helicopters, when these groups go home and land on their home airbases and farps, they normally would taxi to the parking spot, shut-down their engines and wait forever until the Group is removed by the runtime environment.
+This method is used to re-spawn automatically (so no extra call is needed anymore) the same group after it has landed.
+This will enable a spawned group to be re-spawned after it lands, until it is destroyed...
+Note: When the group is respawned, it will re-spawn from the original airbase where it took off.
+So ensure that the routes for groups that respawn, always return to the original airbase, or players may get confused ...

 <h4> Parameters </h4>
 * [SPAWN](#spawn-class-)